Derek Chauvin: Career

 Chauvin applied to the Minneapolis Police Department (MPD) in September 2000 and joined the MPD in 2001.
+While on the force, he was involved in three police shootings, one of which was fatal.

+Commendations

-While on the force he was involved in three police shootings, one of which was fatal.
-He received a medal for valor in 2006 for being one of several officers who fired 23 shots on Wayne Reyes who pointed a shotgun at them, and another in 2008 for a domestic violence incident in which he broke down a door and shot Ira Latrell Toles who reached for Chauvin's gun, according to police.
+Chauvin received a medal for valor in 2006 for being one of several officers who fired 43 shots on Wayne Reyes who pointed a shotgun at them, and another in 2008 for a domestic violence incident in which he broke down a door and shot Ira Latrell Toles who reached for Chauvin's gun, according to police.
 He received a commendation medal in 2008 after he and his partner tackled a fleeing suspect holding a pistol.
-In 2009, Chauvin received another commendation medal after working off duty as a security guard for a nightclub.
+In 2009, Chauvin received another commendation medal after apprehending a group of gang members while working as an off-duty security guard at a Minneapolis nightclub.

-Misconduct complaints
+Misconduct episodes

 Chauvin had 18 complaints on his official record, two of which ended in discipline, specifically letters of reprimand.

 On October 29, 2006, Chauvin was one of a group of six officers who opened fire on Wayne Reyes, shooting 43 rounds in four seconds, killing him.
 Police reported that he had pulled out a shotgun when they stopped his vehicle, responding to a report that he had stabbed his girlfriend and a friend and fled in his truck.
 Reyes was a member of the Leech Lake Ojibwe Band.
 The officers were placed on administrative leave for one week; a grand jury in 2007 decided against charging any of the officers, determining that the police use of force in the case was justified.

 On May 24, 2008, Chauvin was responding to a domestic violence call about 21-year-old Black man Ira Latrell Toles by the mother of his child.
 After Toles locked himself in a bathroom, Chauvin forced his way in and attempted to hit Toles's head with the butt of his gun.
 Police reports stated that Toles reached for an officer's gun and then Chauvin shot him twice in the stomach.
 Toles told The Daily Beast that he fought back in self-defense but was too disoriented to reach the gun.

 On August 8, 2011, Chauvin was involved in the shooting of 23-year-old Alaskan Native American man Leroy Martinez in the torso by fellow officer Terry Nutter.
 Eyewitness accounts contradicted the police's claim that Martinez was armed when he was shot.
 According to them and Martinez himself, Martinez had already dropped his gun and held his arms in the air but the police shot him nonetheless.
 The three officers returned to work after a standard three-day administrative leave.
 After investigating the incident, the then Minneapolis Police Chief Timothy Dolan stated that the police officers acted "appropriately and courageously".